XRPLF/xrpl.js/CONTRIBUTING.md

 All integration tests should be written in the `test/integration` folder, with new `Requests` and `Transactions` tests being in their respective folders.

-One last note for integration tests is that all imports from `xrpl.js` should be from `xrpl-local` instead of `../../src`.
-This is required for the integraiton tests to run in the browser.

 For an example of how to write an integration test for `xrpl.js`, you can look at the [Payment integration test](./packages/xrpl/test/integration/transactions/payment.ts).

 ## Generate reference docs